 Celebrating an Extraordinary Life

-Other partners include: Doris Lessing Literary Trustees (Nicola Solomon, Chief Executive of the Society of Authors and Ann Evans, Jonathan Clowes Ltd).
+Other partners included: Doris Lessing Literary Trustees (Nicola Solomon, Chief Executive of the Society of Authors and Ann Evans, Jonathan Clowes Ltd).

 We are also working in association with Doris Lessing's authorised biographer, Patrick French.

 The exhibition and events programme was curated and project managed by the BACW Archivist, Justine Mann firstname.lastname@example.org with curatorial input from academic colleagues in the School of Literature, Drama and Creative Writing.

 Updates on the programme were also posted on Twitter.